EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - **attribute-based** (or **credential-based** or **certificated-based**) access control;
 	- instead of declaring their identities, users prove they satisfy properties needed for the access (with a certificate);
 	- changes the way access control process works.
-- Support for user-privacy preferences in information disclosure.
+- support for user-privacy preferences in information disclosure.

 ## User empowerment
 Users may want to specify policies regulating information disclosed: